 Linda was a 1996 finalist for the Ernst and Young Entrepreneur of the Year Award.
 She served on many boards and helped found the first network of destination management companies.In 1998, she taught in George Washington University’s event management program and traveled to the Philippines and other countries to share her expertise with students.

 The Linda F. Higgison Scholarship celebrates the life and legacy of Linda and her spirit will continue to live on through those who are awarded this scholarship.

-The purpose of this fund is to provide scholarships to underrepresented students who are receiving their degree in Sport and Recreation Management in the School of Sport, Tourism and Hospitality Management, who best exemplify Gavin’s spirit of perseverance, academic excellence and community involvement.
-Once an application has been submitted, eligible candidates will be contacted regarding submission of a resume and essay.
+The purpose of this fund is to provide scholarships to students who are receiving their degree in Sport and Recreation Management in the School of Sport, Tourism and Hospitality Management, who best exemplify Gavin’s spirit of perseverance, academic excellence and community involvement.
 Applicants should be sport and recreation majors.

 He coached the 1960 Temple freshman football team to a 4-1 record and Simon Gratz High School to an undefeated season in 1955.
 He rebuilt the Temple track program and coached his runners to the 1966 Middle Atlantic Conference University Division Championship.
 He received the Temple University Award in 1952 for a combination of athletic and scholastic achievement.
 This scholarship honors the contributions that Gavin White, Jr. has made to Temple University.

 The purpose of the fund is to provide scholarships for students majoring in Tourism and Hospitality Management who best exemplify the John Mannino’s passion for the hospitality industry.

 The purpose of the fund is to provide scholarships for upperclass undergraduate students with demonstrated financial need in STHM.

 The purpose of the fund is to provide scholarships for students enrolled in STHM who have financial need and who have demonstrated significant involvement in extracurricular activities.